-Rappel crews are required to undergo rigorous specialised training.
-Rappel training is conducted over three weeks by accredited staff, prior to the commencement of each season.
+Both rappel and hover exit crews are required to undergo rigorous specialised training.
+Rappel training is conducted over three weeks by accredited DELWP staff, prior to the commencement of each season.
 Trainees stay away from home for the duration of the training (accommodation is provided).
 Ongoing training is required throughout the season to meet currency requirements.